FREQUENTLY ASKED QUESTIONS

 Do you have disabled access?

 As Owlpen is set in a valley surrounded by hills, flat ground is at a premium!
 The gardens are terraced, with steep steps leading to each one.
-There is currently no disabled (DDA) toilet, but we can provide one at no extra charge.
+There is a disabled (DDA) toilet in the barns, but not in the gardens.
 For more information, please see our accessibility statement here: www.owlpen.com/accessibility.

 Is there a dressing room that the bride and bridesmaids can use prior to the ceremony?

 Yes the make-up room is in the barn itself, and is adjacent to the bridal suite.

 Do you have a room where you are able to store wedding presents?

 Yes please speak to us directly about the best plan which suits you.

 How would car parking work on the day?

 There is plenty of parking on the estate.
 It covers a square mile of land so no shortage of places!

 Do you have landing permission should we want a helicopter to whisk us away?